 Finding a good lawyer to work on your motorcycle accident case can feel very daunting.
 There might be many motorcycle accident lawyers in your area, and you might wonder where to look first.
 You will want help from a lawyer to fight for your rights after the accident, so here are some tips for finding the best one for your case.

-Now, here are three factors to consider when looking for the best motorcycle accident lawyer for your case.
+Here are three factors to consider when trying to find a good motorcycle accident lawyer for your case.

 1. Specialization in Motorcycle Accidents

 There are a lot of different types of lawyers.
 Motorcycle accident lawyers are personal injury lawyers who specialize in motorcycle accidents.
-Before working with a lawyer, you’ll want to ensure that this is their specialty.
+Before working with a lawyer, you’ll want to ensure that this is their specialty – in many ways, motorcycle accidents are different than other auto accidents

 2. Close Proximity